THE POSTAL HISTORY OF THE OCCUPATION PERIOD 1940-1944

 Prior to the Occupation, the Island of Alderney was evacuated because of its close proximity to France.
 Consequently, its Post Office was closed throughout the Occupation.

 Working parties were sent over from Guernsey to Alderney for short periods.
-Correspondence is known from these working parties to their families in Guernsey.
+Some correspondence is known from these working parties to their families in Guernsey.
 Such mail just received a Guernsey Postmark on its arrival in Guernsey.

 Red Cross Message Service

-Secondly, the only way Islanders could send messages to their relatives in England or other unoccupied countries was via the International Red Cross.
+The only way Islanders could send messages to their relatives in England or other unoccupied countries was through the International Red Cross.
 These messages were typed on special forms provided by the German Red Cross.
 These were sent via the local Red Cross Message bureau.
-Similarly the Islanders were able to receive messages from England.
-These were on forms provided by the British Red Cross.
+Similarly the Islanders were able to receive messages from England, on forms provided by the British Red Cross.
 There was space on the back of the form for the Islanders to reply.
-The complex routes that these messages took to reach their destination are fascinating.
-Their study makes an interesting collection.
+These forms typically took complex routes to reach their destination, which can make their study a fascinating subject for collection.

 German Feldpost System

-Mail to and from the German troops on the Islands was sent through the German Feldpost system.
-There was one Feldpost Office on Guernsey and one on Jersey.
+Mail to and from the German troops on the Islands was sent through the German Feldpost system, with a Feldpost Office on Guernsey and another one on Jersey.
 German soldiers were allowed to send mail free of charge.
 Islanders could also use this service to write to friends in occupied territories such as France.
 For this service, only German stamps could be used.
 These were cancelled with a standard German Feldpost postmark.
 Channel Islands stamps were not valid for this service.
 Similarly covers from France and Germany into the Islands are very collectable.

-One word of warning.
-Covers are known with both Channel Islands and German stamps on.
-These are philatelic and are of little value.
+A word of caution: covers are known with both Channel Islands and German stamps on; these are philatelic, and as such are of little value.

 Internee Mail service

-During late 1942 and 1943, Islanders of British nationality were deported from the Channel Islands to special Internment camps in Germany.
+During late 1942 and 1943, Islanders of British nationality were deported from the Channel Islands to Internment camps in Germany.
 These Internees could write to the Channel Islands or to their relatives in England on special Internee cards or letter sheets.
 Naturally mail was also sent from the Channel Islands and England to these camps.
-Mail from this service can form a fascinating collection.
+Items of mail from this service can form a fascinating collection.